 A fast-growing cause for concern among women and their babies for adverse and sometimes fatal complications of pregnancy is chronic hypertension.
 Although it currently only occurs in about 1% of pregnant persons, the rate of maternal chronic hypertension has increased rapidly, especially among African American women in the past few decades.
 Fortunately, when under the care of Maternal Fetal Medicine specialists, the risk of negative side effects that can be expected from a diagnosis of hypertension can be minimized with treatment.

 Hypertension is the medical term for high blood pressure and chronic hypertension refers to patients who had high blood pressure before they became pregnant or developed it early in pregnancy.
 This is different from a special kind of high blood pressure that some women get during pregnancy called pre-eclampsia.
 Pre-eclampsia usually develops in the second half of pregnancy or in the post-partum period and goes away in the first few months after delivery.

 Women who have chronic hypertension and become pregnant need to be closely monitored.
-Chronic hypertension puts women at a higher risk of developing pre-eclampsia during pregnancy.
+Chronic hypertension puts women at a higher risk of developing pre-eclampsia or other blood pressure conditions during pregnancy.
 Chronic hypertension is also associated with increased risks of pregnancy complications like stillbirth, placental abruption, and fetal growth restriction.

 Maternal Fetal Medicine blogs are intended for educational purposes only and do not replace certified professional care.
 Medical conditions vary and change frequently.
 Please ask your doctor any questions you may have regarding your condition to receive a proper diagnosis or risk analysis.
 Thank you!